wattsr1/Election-Results-Analysis/README.md

   - Jefferson: 10.5% (38,855)
   - Denver: 82.8% (306,055)
   - Arapahoe: 6.7% (24,801)
-* From this we can observe that Denver county had the greatest voter turnout at 306,055 making up 82.8% of the total vote
+* From this we can observe that Denver County had the greatest voter turnout at 306,055 making up 82.8% of the total vote
 * From the candidates in the election the following results were collected:
-  - Charles Casper Stockham recieved 23.0% of the vote with a total of 85,213 votes.
+  - Charles Casper Stockham received 23.0% of the vote with a total of 85,213 votes.
   - Diana DeGette received 73.8% of the vote with a total of 272,892 votes.
   - Raymon Anthony Doane received 3.1% of the vote with a total of 11,606 votes.
 * Based on the results the winner of the congressional election was:
   - Diana DeGette with a total of 272,892 votes with a total of 73.8% of the vote.

-The results of the congressional election were calculated using loops to idenfiy the candidate and the county that each vote was cast.
-The results were collected and written into the election analysis document that summerized the votes for each candidate and the counties that the votes were cast.
+The results of the congressional election were calculated using loops to identify the candidate and the county that each vote was cast.
+The results were collected and written into the election analysis document that summarized the votes for each candidate and the counties that the votes were cast.
 This automated audit of the results rapidly provides a summary that can be submitted for the Election Commission.
-A summary of the coding used to collect this data is summaried below:

-To organized the data for analysis, variables for the values to be summariezed were characterized as lists and dictionaries as needed to store and organize the data as it is being compiled.
+To illustrate how the use of PyPoll for the evaluation of voting results, this section looks at the key elements that were incorporated into the program that is being proposed.
+To organize the data for analysis, variables for the values to be summarized were characterized as lists and dictionaries as needed to store and organize the data as it is being compiled.

 ![Coding image for variable identification]"Resources/Code_County_Variables.png"

 With the variables defined we could iterate through the election CSV file and store the voting data as the program reads each row of the data.
 This allowed the data to be stored in the dictionaries where if could be accessed.